getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 ### Breadcrumbs

 To receive more information on actions leading up to an exception or crash, the SDK can record breadcrumbs that are automatically added to every event.
-A number of the most recent breadcrumbs is kept.
+The most recent breadcrumbs are kept in a buffer.

 You can manually add breadcrumbs using `sentry_add_breadcrumb`: